Éditions de l'Oiseau-Lyre: Record Label

 The recording arm of Oiseau-Lyre developed by Jeff Hanson produced an extensive catalogue of hundreds of LP records featuring rare and previously unrecorded Early and Baroque music, often performed by young artists.
-Oiseau-Lyre was the first record company to issue 33rpm LPs in France.
+Oiseau-Lyre was the first record company to issue 33 rpm LPs in France.
 The technical side of the recordings was handled by engineers from the Decca Recording Company.
 In 1970, Hanson sold the recording branch to Decca, which continued using the Oiseau-Lyre name as their specialised Early music label.
 Peter Wadland took over as label manager of L'Oiseau-Lyre and developed a recording partnership with the Academy of Ancient Music and Christopher Hogwood (Purcell's theatre music, Mozart's complete symphonies, Beethoven's complete symphonies and piano concertos).
 Many noted Oiseau-Lyre recordings feature performances by artists on "period instruments", including fortepiano recordings of the Beethoven piano sonatas played by Malcolm Binns, and a number of Renaissance recordings by The Consort of Musicke and Anthony Rooley.